apisearch-io/docs/src/content/plugins.md

 ## Make your own plugin

-Apisearch is implemented by doing CQRS.
-This means that each time anyone uses Apisearch, a new command is created as a ValueObject.
+Apisearch is implemented by doing [CQRS](https://www.martinfowler.com/bliki/CQRS.html).
+This means that each time anyone uses Apisearch, a new command is created as a Value Object.
 This value should not be changed by anyone during it's life.
-This objects is taken by one and only one handler, and some action is taken by this handler.
+This objects is taken by one and only one handler, and some actions are done by this handler.

 For example.